 P.S.
 If you don’t want to cook, why not try a dessert of the month club?
 These do all the work for you, shipping out fully prepared desserts every month.
 Some even send you a box with a selection of different desserts.
 With a mixed box like that, you’re never short on variety.

-Desserts To Serve With Chinese Food
+Desserts That Go With Chinese Food (With Pictures!)

 Mochi is one of the most familiar Chinese desserts.
 It’s made using a shell of pounded glutinous rice that often surrounds some type of filling.
 Red bean paste is one of the most traditional fillings, but it’s not the only option.
 Some versions use fresh fruit instead.
 This is then surrounded by bean paste before the mochi layer.